Murten Panorama Digital Twin Scanning Project - "the making of"

 Phase One iXH and raking cross polarsiation test

 As it happens, in order to achieve 1000 DPI the 120 mm lens was on the extreme edge of it's focus range.
-The switch was made to the Phase One 72 mm MKII lens [4].
+The switch was made to the Phase One 72 mm MKII iX-RS lens [4].
 The resulting 4 columns of the panorama was stitched together to the target 40 pixels per mm resolution.

 Murten panorama exploratory scan